 What is the MJFF salary cap?

-Consistent with the NIH salary cap, the maximum base salary for an individual apply to an MJFF funding program is $185,100.† Effective July 10, 2017 the maximum base salary will increase to $187,000. ††
+Consistent with the NIH salary cap, the maximum base salary for an individual applying to an MJFF funding program is currently $189,600.
+Please refer to https://grants.nih.gov/grants/policy/salcap_summary.htm for up-to-date information on the current salary cap.

 Do you allow collaborations between for-profit and non-profit institutions?

 Yes, collaboration between for-profit and non-profit companies is allowed.
 Please note, the budgetary requirements for non-profit and for-profit companies are different.
 If both institutions are receiving grant funding, please submit a multi-institution budget that considers the following: